 My recommendation: With this all being said, I would suggest cross training in more dedicated weapons and grappling arts by the tween years.
 Karate is primarily a striking art and without specialized training in weapons based and grappling based arts, some could exploit weaknesses in these areas.

 To see information on my philosophy in teaching Karate, visit my page here on the virtue and character the martial arts training can bring.
-To see more information on my classes for young kids online, visit this link for all the details on my Little Ninja Online Karate classes.
+To see more information on classes for young kids, visit this link for all the details on finding your Little Ninja Karate classes.

 TAEKWONDO For 2 to 4 Year Olds